How Sternberg’s Theory Shows Up in Real Life Today

 Share this post on:

-Robert Sternberg’s Triarchic Theory of Intelligence doesn’t just belong in a psychology textbook; it’s low-key everywhere in our daily lives.
-Whether you’re solving problems at work, figuring out how to get through a tough conversation, or even just trying to win at trivia night, Sternberg’s ideas are still super relevant.
+Robert Sternberg’s Triarchic Theory of Intelligence doesn’t just sit in psychology textbooks collecting dust—it’s everywhere.
+Whether you’re tackling a tricky work problem, navigating social situations, or even figuring out how to win at trivia night, Sternberg’s ideas are at play.

-Let’s break down what this theory is and how it shows up IRL.
+Let’s break down what this theory actually says and how it shows up IRL.

 What’s the Triarchic Theory Again?